 - Boil a pot of water and cook the egg noodles for 30 seconds until they soften, then place them in a colander to drip dry.

-- In a wok, heat 1-inch of oil to 350℉.
-Shape the cooked egg noodles into a round and fry for 2-3 minutes on both sides until crispy.
-Set them aside.
+- Heat 1 inch of oil to 350โ.
+Shape the cooked egg noodles into a circle and fry for 2-3 minutes on both sides until crispy.
+Set aside.

-- Heat 2 tablespoons of oil over medium heat.
+- Heat 2 tablespoons of oil in a wok over medium heat.
 Stir-fry the ginger and garlic for 30 seconds.
-Then, add the green onions and stir-fry for 15 seconds.
-Pour in the chicken stock and Shaoxing wine, increase the heat to high, and bring it to a simmer.
+Then, add the scallions and cook for 15 seconds.
+Pour in chicken stock and Shaoxing wine, increase the heat to high, and bring it to a simmer.

 - Add the seafood, carrots, and snow peas, and bring the sauce to a boil.
 Reduce the heat to medium-low and simmer for 3 minutes until the seafood is cooked.